Shari Barnhart

 PAST AWARDS AND HONORS

 During my teaching career, I was honored to receive a Celebration of Excellence Award from the State of Connecticut and a Network Publications Award from ASCD (Association for Supervision and Curriculum Development.)
 I was lucky enough to be designated a Master Teacher by PBS - WNET/13 and received a Golden Apple Award for my work with instructional video in the classroom.
-I taught in Westport Connecticut for two years and was nominated there for Teacher of the Year.
+I taught in Westport, Connecticut for two years and was nominated for Teacher of the Year there.
 I was proud to receive a Rheta A. Clark Award from the Connecticut Educational Media Association (CEMA) for "outstanding contributions to the library media field."

 I was very proud to have been a consultant to the Peace Corps and their philosophy of inquiry-based learning.
 As the public school representative on the Connecticut Association of Independent School's (CAIS) Technology Council, I was a presenter at the CAIS Technology Institute for many summers.
-I was a staff member at Camp Apple, a summer technology camp for teachers, sponsored by Apple Education.
+I was a staff member at Camp Apple, a summer technology camp for teachers sponsored by Apple Education.
 After Camp Apple ended, I worked with friends from all over the country as we staffed edVentures in Technology, a summer experience for teachers and administrators.
 These professional development opportunities have allowed me to work with some of the country's best educators.

 CURRENTLY

 After 30 years of writing and teaching both students and teachers, I have a wide range of technology and communication skills.
 I can create websites and do print projects that involve desktop publishing, I can give presentations and create databases.
 But even more importantly, my work with teachers and kids gave me a deeper understanding of how people learn and communicate.
-Rainbowtech Designs is all about communicating through the art... with design, color that support the words.
+I have worked part-time at the Apple Store in Tampa as a One-to-One trainer.
+Rainbowtech Designs is all about communicating through the art... with design and colors that support the words.

-I am a self-employed graphic artist and website designer.
+Now I am a self-employed graphic artist and website designer.
 I live in St Petersburg, Florida.
-I have worked part time at the Apple Store in Tampa as a One-to-One trainer.
-When summer comes, we return to beautiful Sylvia Lake in Northern New York, where I've created and manage an online community, sylvialakeny.com and have the pleasure of doing websites for local towns, museums, organizations and small businesses.
+Each Spring, we return to beautiful Sylvia Lake in Northern New York to enjoy the summer months.
+I've created and managed an online community, sylvialakeny.com, and created numerous websites for local towns, museums, organizations, and small businesses.
 Check my Portfolio to see them.